|Assessment Type||Assessment length / details||Proportion|

 This module is designed to build on the foundational work of the first year core Introduction to Poetry, developing a more advanced technical skills base and introducing students to the imaginative ways in which poetic form is used by contemporary poets.

-Week ten: students devise their own constraints.
-This is an opportunity for students to review the material covered throughout the module and to create their own formal constraints to write a poem, supported by their tutor.
+Session 10.
+Workshop and reflection.
+This is an opportunity for the students to review the material covered throughout the module and to create their own formal constraints to write a poem, supported by their tutor.

 |Skills Type||Skills details|